-“The Elements” is Euclid’s most famous work and includes a compilation of works from earlier Greek mathematicians such as Pythagoras, Hippocrates, Theaetetus and Eudoxus.
+The Elements is Euclid’s most famous work.
 The book is logically set out into thirteen books so that it can be used easily as a reference.

 In Book 1 Euclid, lists twenty-three definitions, five postulates (or rules) and five common notions (assumptions) and uses them as building blocks; from these all other proofs and theorems would be derived.
 For example, the first postulate states that it is possible to draw a straight line between any two points.

-Book 2 deals with geometric algebra.
+- Book 2 deals with geometric algebra.

-Book 4 concerns the construction of regular polygons, in particular the pentagon.
+- Book 4 concerns the construction of regular polygons, in particular the pentagon.

-Book 5 establishes the arithmetic theory of proportion and ratio and is the work of Eudoxus.
+- Book 5 establishes the arithmetic theory of proportion and ratio and is the work of Eudoxus.

-Book 6 applies the theory of ratios in Book 5 to plane geometry.
+- Book 6 applies the theory of ratios in Book 5 to plane geometry.

-Book 7 deals with elementary number theory including prime numbers and contains the Euclidean algorithm for finding the greatest common divisor of two numbers.
+- Book 7 deals with elementary number theory including prime numbers and contains the Euclidean algorithm for finding the greatest common divisor of two numbers.

-Book 8 looks at geometric series.
+- Book 8 looks at geometric series.

-Book 9 concerns the application of results from Books 7 and Book 8.
+- Book 9 concerns the application of results from Books 7 and Book 8.

-Book 10 deals with the theory of irrational numbers and is mainly the work of Theaetetus and contains his “method of exhaustion”.
+- Book 10 deals with the theory of irrational numbers and is mainly the work of Theaetetus and contains his “method of exhaustion”.

-Book 11 examines three-dimensional geometry giving basic definitions.
+- Book 11 examines three-dimensional geometry giving basic definitions.

-Book 12 continues with three-dimensional geometry, calculating the relative volumes of cones, pyramids, cylinders, and spheres using “the method of exhaustion” as invented by Eudoxus.
+- Book 12 continues with three-dimensional geometry, calculating the relative volumes of cones, pyramids, cylinders, and spheres using “the method of exhaustion” as invented by Eudoxus.

-Book 13 investigates the five Platonic solids (pyramid, cube, octahedron, dodecahedron, icosahedron) in a given sphere, based on a work by Theaetetus.
+- Book 13 investigates the five Platonic solids (pyramid, cube, octahedron, dodecahedron, icosahedron) in a given sphere, based on a work by Theaetetus.

 Other Contributions and Accomplishments:

-Five other works of Euclid have survived:
+Four other works of Euclid have survived:

-“The Data”, a work on geometrical problems.
+- The Data, a work on geometrical problems.

-“On Divisions of Figures” which concerns the division of geometrical figures into two or more equal parts or into various ratios.
+- On Divisions of Figures, which concerns the division of geometrical figures into two or more equal parts or into various ratios.

 - Catoptrics, which examines the mathematical theory of mirrors, especially images formed by plane and spherical concave mirrors.